haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Can not receive the update notification from some clients
 * Can not recognize some languages files due to the incompatibility issue of getlocalization service
-* Can not create the new case
+* Can not create the new case, campaign
 * Can not navigate to the task preview in mobile devices
 * Can not export the CSV, Excel with Asia languages like Japanese, Korean and Chinese
 * Not display the user language in the tooltip